httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 ## Response Header Field Syntax

-The "Expect-CT" response header field is a new field defined in this specification.
-It is used by a server to indicate that UAs should evaluate connections to the host emitting the header field for CT compliance ({{expect-ct-compliance}}).
+The "Expect-CT" response header field is used by a server to indicate that UAs should evaluate connections to the host emitting the header field for CT compliance ({{expect-ct-compliance}}).

 {{expect-ct-syntax}} describes the syntax (Augmented Backus-Naur Form) of the header field, using the grammar defined in {{!RFC5234}} and the rules defined in